 What’s next after next-gen security?
 3 experts weigh in (Part 1)

 The ominous dark web is becoming a playground for hackers to buy and sell technology components and services for malicious cyber activity.
 According to the experts, the security challenges of today are quickly outpacing the technology designed to combat these threats.
 In this first post of a two-part blog series, we talk to three leading cybersecurity experts about the evolution of the cybersecurity landscape and whether the notion of ‘next-gen’ security is still relevant.
-Stay tuned for post two, where we ask the big question, what’s next after next-gen security, and how can partners turn the challenges into opportunities to mitigate risk among their customer base.
+In post two, we ask the big question, what’s next after next-gen security, and how can partners turn the challenges into opportunities to mitigate risk among their customer base.

 1. What have been the most significant changes you’ve seen in the cybersecurity landscape?